neutralinojs/neutralinojs.github.io/docs/tools/cli.md

 `neu build`

-Once the sources files are modified (Javascript, TypeScript, CSS like files) you can use this command to transpile those files and apply changes to your application.
+Once the source files are modified (Javascript, TypeScript, CSS like files) you can use this command to transpile those files and apply changes to your application.

 `neu run`